Sage-Bionetworks-IT/modeladexplorer-infra/README.md

 # AWS CDK app

-A Github template using the AWS CDK to create an ECS infrastructure project
+A Github template using the AWS CDK to create an ECS infrastructure project for deploying Model-AD.

 # Prerequisites